RuolunWeng/faust2smartphone/README.md

 *Motion.lib created by Christophe Lebreton*

 >

-    // of cause you could always call accelerometer/gyroscope in UI with traditional Faust syndax:
+    // Of cause you could always call accelerometer/gyroscope in UI with traditional Faust syndax:

         parameter = nentry("UIparamName[acc/gro: a b c d e]",def,min,max,step);

-    // and you could call mobile device attitude sensor value:
+    // And you could call mobile device attitude sensor value:
     // [yaw, raw, pitch, quaternionw, quaternionx, quaterniony, quaternionz]

         parameter = nentry("yaw",def,min,max,step);

-    // or if you want use the methode in Motion.lib with the syndax
+    // Or if you want use the methode in Motion.lib with the syndax

         parameter = nentry("UIparamName[motion: descriptorName]",def,min,max,step);
+>
 **Here is motion descriptor list you can call in you code:**
+>

     //============= ACCELEROMETER SHOCK TRIGGER ===============
 	// setting of user sensibility to trig with a antirebond , p->positive axe; n->nagative axe